bestslotmachinestoplay/o/README.md

 Dead or Alive (NetEnt).

 In fact, there are no absolutely free MMORPG games.
 If they exist, they do not have the quality that attracts crowds of players.

+Therefore, the issuance of slot machines is based on a rating system.
+The most popular games will be offered to you first, such as: 3 Fruits Win and Fruits and Jokers

+Slot players are not reckless

+Slot players are gamblers.
+Pressing the SPIN button, although it looks like a simple action, the mental processes at the same time are not.
+Gamblers base their decisions on how the features of the game work and what kind of wins or "near-wins" they get.
+This is called the potential of the mathematical model.

+All casino games have a certain return to player percentage (RTP), so how players win and how often they do so becomes an important differentiating factor.
+How else do certain games become more popular than others?
+Due to volatility and distribution of payments - the basic mathematical terms used in the development of slots.

+Design first, then math

+There is a saying among slot developers: “the visual style attracts players, the math keeps them”.

+Like a shop window with a bad sign or a book with a bad cover, a very good mathematical model can suffer if the design doesn't attract new customers.
+However, what attracts one person may be completely indifferent to another.
+Therefore, it is not so much the design that is important, but the variety in order to reach more players.
+The overlay of a new visual theme on the same mathematical model is called a skin.
+A new promising math model can be released on multiple skins.

+One day, a beautifully executed game with a Chinese theme failed within the first month of its release.
+The skin of that model, done by another team with a unique, pre-rendered 3D design, was already in the final stages of development.
+We didn't want to change it because it had just received the approval of the GLI, the watchdog of the industry, and the marketing and sales departments were ready to launch campaigns.
+So we released the skin, and you won't believe it, but it's gone.
+The same math, the same elements, rendered differently, gave completely different results.